 Why: Today’s young professionals want to feel like you have their backs.
 In the world of #MeToo and Equal Pay Day, women, in particular, want to know their value in a company.
 And everyone—men and women alike—works harder when they feel they are in a safe, respectful environment that values all employees.
 That means fostering company leadership who is not afraid to talk about the tough issues, and works to address problems such as the gender pay gap, sexual harassment, work-life balance, LGBTQ rights, and mental health.
 Doing what you can to ensure your workplace is open, fair, and balanced will engender loyalty from all employees.

 Support also goes beyond the walls of the office.
 Millennials in the workforce want to feel that they are contributing to an important cause.
 They want to feel that they spend their days working for a company that cares about both their own well-being as well as the community at large.
 That is because young professionals stake a piece of their own identity to the company that they represent.

 This generation jumps at the chance to engage in community activism, service opportunities, and corporate stewardship programs.
 They want to know their employer makes decisions that are environmentally responsible and beneficial to the surrounding community.
 This provides great bonding opportunities for employees, while positively affecting the world around them.

 Create an attractive workplace for young professionals

-So when designing your physical workspace to better accommodate the rising generation of workers, don’t forget to consider their values, motivations, and beliefs that lie behind them.
+So when designing your physical workspace to better accommodate the rising generation of workers, do not forget to consider their values, motivations, and beliefs that lie behind them.
 Young professionals expect a lot from their employers.
-In return, they give their loyalty, dedication, and diligence in working towards company innovation and success.
+In return, they give their loyalty, dedication, and diligence in working towards company innovation and success and better workplace behavior.